larpo1/lavanda-website/src/pages/features/tickets-tasks-charges.md

       whatever else you need is a snap.
 Every cost can be fully attributed and auditable right back to its initial ticket, so you always know exactly how much and who to charge. "
-metaTitle: Tickets, tasks & charges | Lavanda
+metaTitle: Tickets, tasks & charges
 description: Lavanda PMS has an integrated ticket system to enhance collaboration.
 Automate cleaning and maintenance within your property management business to bring efficiency to your operations.
 Every ticket has a